hx-ux/WELSOAII/README.md

 # WelosaII

 WelosaII is a creative, real-time animation app
-It renders generative visuals, provides a live control UI, and can map animations to an LED grid over DDP (Only WLED Support for now).
+It renders generative visuals, provides a live control UI, and can map animations to an LED grid over DDP
+* (Only WLED Support for now).

 **Project status:** early beta.
 Expect breaking changes, missing features, and rough edges.

-## Highlights
+## Features
 - Multiple built-in animation modes
 - Master clock with BPM control and optional Ableton Link sync
 - Live UI for tweaking settings and previewing output